-- 3. those where Social Care will need to be informed and involved: Where a child has been harmed, is at risk of harm, or is in imr - Where a child has been harmed, is at risk of harm, or is in immediate danger, schools should make a referral to local children's Social Care.
+- 3. those where Social Care will need to be informed and involved: - Where a child has been harmed, is at risk of harm, or is in immediate danger, schools should make a referral to local children's Social Care.
 At the point of referral schools will generally inform parents or carers, unless there are compelling reasons not to (if informing a parent or carer is going to put the child at additional risk).
 Any such decision should be made with the support of children's Social Care.
 If a referral is made, Social Care will then make enquiries to determine whether any of the children involved are in need of protection or other services.
 Schools should not wait for the outcome (or even the start) of a Social Care investigation before protecting the victim and other children in the school. - 4. those where a criminal offence is likely to have occurred and the Police will be needed: The DSL will lead the school's response to any incident.
 However, schools are not alone in dealing with sexual violence and sexual harassment.
 Local authority children's Social Care and the Police will be important partners where it is thought that a crime might have been committed.
 Referrals to the Police will often be a natural progression of making a referral to Social Care and will generally run in parallel.